Spec reference

 Local images

-- Local image paths must point to
+- Pyxis local image paths must point to

-.sqshor.squashfsfiles. - Relative paths are resolved against the compose file directory.
+.siffiles. - Relative paths are resolved against the compose file directory.

 - Paths that look like build contexts are rejected.